Loverboy (1989 film): Plot

 Meanwhile, Jenny has come to town to surprise Randy, and has learned from Jory Talbot, a rival of Randy's, that Randy is seeing other women without her knowledge.
 Randy is not there, having received an order for extra anchovies—from his mother.
 He escapes the situation before she sees him, and passes the pizza off to Tony, with instructions that they are out of anchovies.
 Randy then learns from his other co-worker Sal about Jenny's visit and Jory having told her about the other women.
 Randy and Jory go out back of Señor Pizza to fight, but the husbands arrive, intent on assaulting Randy.
 They grab Randy and are about to rough him up when Harry (Kyoko's husband) realizes that Randy is Joe Bodek's son, as he and Joe are co-workers; Joe had told Harry during a semi-drunken conversation that he believes Randy to be gay, and Harry dismisses him as a suspect on those grounds.
 The husbands then assault an unsuspecting Jory.

 Randy confesses to Jenny about the reasons he agreed to become a paid escort.
 Jenny is hurt and uncertain she wants to continue their relationship, but agrees to accompany him to his parents' anniversary party.
 The husbands follow Jory to the party, where the party dissolves into melee, resulting in their arrest for assault.
 Jory is humiliated when he discovers that his own mother was one of Randy's customers.
 Joe forgives Randy and agrees to fund college again and Randy finally introduces Jenny to his parents.
+In the post credits scene, Monica and Diane both bailed their husbands out of jail and reconciled with them, while Kyoko decides to leave Harry in jail.

 Cast

 Reception

 Loverboy received mixed reviews from critics, as it holds a 50% rating on Rotten Tomatoes from 10 reviews.

+Sheila Benson of the Los Angeles Times gave a negative review, criticizing its script and its use of physical farce.
+Benson opined that the film Some Girls makes for a better showcase of Dempsey's talents.

+Time Out said, "This is very silly stuff, but mildly engaging none the less.
+Silver adeptly juggles the set pieces, orchestrating a frantic, slapstick climax; and the likeable Dempsey is supported by a dependable cast, including Kirstie Alley as a vengeful doctor and Carrie Fisher as a body-builder's cynical wife."

+David Nusair of Reel Film Reviews wrote, "The movie, which generally unfolds exactly as one might've anticipated, boasts a bubbly, 1980s-centric feel that tends to compensate for its less-than-appealing elements (eg the undercurrent of gay panic), while Silver does a decent job of exploiting the inherently over-the-top nature of the admittedly ludicrous premise".